ignaciotb/bathymetric_slam/README.md

 ```

 ### Generating your own data from the SMARC simulator
-You can generate bigger and more complex bathymetric surveys from user-defined environments within the SMARC simulator.
+You can generate bigger and more complex bathymetric surveys from user-defined environments within the SMARC simulator [like this one](https://strands.pdc.kth.se/public/IROS-2019-Bathymetry/).
 To install it, follow the instructions [here](https://github.com/smarc-project/rosinstall).
 To create and save the surveys with the default AUV and environment, run
 ```